 Prior to joining Jewish Blind & Disabled in 2009, Caroline worked in the production department at the BBC.

-Keren joined Jewish Blind & Disabled in 2009 having previously worked as a social worker for Jewish Care for many years.
-Keren is our North East London Tenancy Support Advisor and she has a wealth of experience supporting tenants on a range of matters.
+Keren joined Jewish Blind & Disabled in 2009 having previously worked as a social worker for Jewish Care.
+Keren brought her experience and skills to the role of Tenancy Support Advisor where she advised and supported tenants on a range of matters.
+She also managed our Independent living Advisory Service, which support members of the community with aids and adaptations.

 Outside of work, Keren loves walking and making the most of the sun.